Potential bidders size up Swiss travel group Kuoni

+LONDON Australian investment bank Macquarie looked set to acquire Britain's Green Investment Bank (GIB) after a court rejected the claim of a rival bidder on Friday.

-ZURICH As many as four potential bidders are wooing 110-year-old Swiss travel group Kuoni Reisen Holding AG (KUNN.S), sources close to the negotiations said on Tuesday, after Kuoni said it had received preliminary approaches.
+ZURICH As many as four potential bidders are wooing 110-year-old Swiss travel group Kuoni Reisen Holding AG, sources close to the negotiations said on Tuesday, after Kuoni said it had received preliminary approaches.

 Sweden's EQT, Permira, Cinven, and a combination of Baring Private Equity Asia and China's HNA Tourism Group are among those looking at a possible deal, the sources said.